2017 Session 6

 Rising 4th and 5th Grades

-Mystery and History: The Age of Exploration – full, accepting applications for waiting list
+Mystery and History: The Age of Exploration

 The study of history is more than memorizing names and dates– it is a series of many mysteries that must be unraveled!
 Bring your best investigation skills as we take a trip back in time to the exciting world of early America.
 With primary sources as our guide, including diaries, letters, and journals of historical figures, we will uncover facts about the earliest cross-cultural encounters between Native Americans, Africans, and Europeans in what is now known as North America.
 We will focus on several mysteries that date as far back as the 15th century, including the loss of Henry Hudson’s ship, the fabled Seven Cities of Gold, and the lost colony of Roanoke.
 Using different types of evidence, you will make your way through each historical mystery and then present arguments about what you think may have really occurred.
 Get ready to take on the role of a historian as we work to decipher the unknown secrets of the Age of Exploration!